ericholscher/ericholscher.com/site/blog/2013/nov/11/code-conduct-organizers-perspective.rst

 they couldn't claim ignorance of the policy.
-We mentioned the Code of Conduct on conference signup, on the website, and in the opening address to the conference.
+We mentioned the Code of Conduct on conference signup, on the website, and in the opening address.

 Conclusion
 ----------